-Los Angeles coronavirus testing site threatened by movie shoot for 'She's All That' remake
+A movie shoot for 'She's All That' remake almost temporarily closed a Los Angeles coronavirus testing site

 Los Angeles County Public Health reported its highest-ever single day Covid-19 cases and hospitalizations on Tuesday, just one day after surpassing 400,000 total cases.
 The city went under a new stay-at-home order on Monday, as cases surge.

-In a tweet, Garcetti said Monday night that the Union Station testing site would reopen.
+Not long after the backlash, Garcetti issued a statement on Twitter announcing that the Union Station testing site would reopen.
 He did not mention the film shoot.

 "The 504 Angelenos who were scheduled for a test there can visit the kiosk as originally planned or any of the other 14 City sites, where we offer 38K tests daily," the mayor tweeted.